Milwaukie Redevelopment Area 5-Year Action Plan

 • People are well aware of it when government enacts ludicrous laws and then they end up being counterproductive.
 Why?
 Because lots of folks realize that government is enacting laws to push some agenda or another that is not based on fact but feelings and then they totally ignore them.
 A case in point is car haters using "Safey and Traffic calming" as a ruse to justify lowering speed limits to ridiculously slow speeds on main thoroughfares.
 It seems like a good idea, but now more folks than ever ignore them completely and drive even faster.
 I personally am law abiding and drive the speed limit, so people have always chosen to give up their right of way and speed past me so they can be ahead of me at the next stop light or sign.
 Okay fine, but now I'm being forced to drive at ridiculously slow speeds and people are totally driving at whatever speed they see fit.
 So, the end result of these crazy slow speeds on main streets is a much higher deference in speeds being driven and that is obviously a danger being played out around here signified by the souring traffic death rates that lowering the speed limits has wrought on us when they were supposed to lower them.
 Crazy slow speed limits also cost us all more than you think.
 Passed-on costs of freight delivery and call to call service truck charges don't just cost us more personally, but increased manufacturing costs which then ether makes our products cost more, so we lose market share, or lowers workers' wages and/or benefits lowering our community's status of living and tax revenue.
 I get that you folks are in government and it's easy to think government is a great thing for the people.
 But please try and remember that government is a necessary thing that is a drag on the economy, not a boon to it.
 Bottom line, please don't lower speed limits on main roads from 35 to 30 or 45 to 40 ext.
 Thank you for your consideration.

-Mostly happy asked about 2 years ago
+Mostly happy asked over 2 years ago

 Thanks for chiming in.
 While the five-year action plan does not address speed limits, the city will soon start working on its Transportation System Plan (TSP).
 The TSP would be an excellent venue to share your concerns with lower speed facilities.
 If you haven't already, please sign up for updates through Engage Milwaukie so that you can get notified when that project kicks off.